mmagnusen/beach/README.md

 # On the Beach Frontend Software Engineer code test

-Produce a HTML, CSS and JavaScript representation of the given `design.png` with the following features:
+Produce an HTML, CSS and JavaScript representation of the given `design.png` file with the following features:

 - Sort the results by price (this should be the default)
 - Sort the results by star rating and highlight when active